takagi/common-lisp-script/README.md

 b.
 Another Common Lisp to javascript compiler
   - Provide another Common Lisp to javascript compiler working on Common Lisp.
   - The browser loads compiled javascript source files.
+  - It might be based on jscl's `:host` code.

 ## Futher more